 After these types of tests are done, there are minor tests that a patient needs to go through in order to make sure that they are getting the right treatment.
 Other tests not related to Hepatitis B infection such as liver biopsy might be needed as well to check possible complications like liver damage.

-When a person does needs to have these tests?
+When does a person need to have these tests?